ibmbpm/bpm-blockchain-events/README.md

 * Use the _EventBridge_ sample in this repository to follow the instructions in the paper

-# In order to use the EventBridge sample
+# How to use the EventBridge sample

 1. Clone the repository to your local file system
 2. In the command line change to your local repository